rl-lang-grounding/rl-lang-ground/README.md

 ## 4) Sample depiction of trained agent
 Natural language instruction is: "There are multiple green apple.
 Go to smaller one."

+First gif shows the agent's trajectory as it navigates to the small green apple.
+Second gif shows the egocentric view as observed by the agent at every step in its trajectory.

 ![1](https://github.com/rl-lang-grounding/rl-lang-ground/raw/master/gifs/There_are_multiple_green_Apple_Go_to_smaller_oneOriginalimage_41.gif)
 ![2](https://github.com/rl-lang-grounding/rl-lang-ground/raw/master/gifs/There_are_multiple_green_Apple_Go_to_smaller_oneimage_41.gif)